crusoecloud/crusoe-hpc-slurm/README.md

+# Deprecation notice

+As of May 14, 2024, we have deprecated this solution in favor of [github.com/crusoecloud/slurm](https://github.com/crusoecloud/slurm).
+This solution will remain available in a read-only mode; however, we are not able to provide ongoing maintenance for this solution.

 # Create an Autoscaled-enabled SLURM Cluster on Crusoe

 This is a reference design implementation of [SLURM](https://slurm.schedmd.com/overview.html) on Crusoe Cloud.
 This implementation has support for multiple paritions and specific nodegroups within those partitions.
 The cluster also has support to a cluster autoscaler that will provision instances on Crusoe based on demand on the cluster.
 The terraform script `main.tf` is the main entry point which will just provision the headnode and using the SLURM Power Plugin will start additional compute nodes based on jobs submitted to the headnode.